Tree Susceptibility to Insect-Driven Disturbance

 |Date||August 2009 - present|

 Climate models predict that disturbances for North American forests will likely be more frequent and intense as a result of anthropogenic climate change.
 A recent outbreak of a native insect, the red oak borer, in the forests of the Ozark Mountains of Arkansas and Missouri serves as a model for studying why some trees succumb to disturbances while others appear to remain healthy.
 Using a dendrochronological approach, we are examining patterns of tree growth in the decades prior to a destructive insect outbreak in these forests, in northern red oak trees that experienced mortality and those that survived.
-We are working in close collaboration with Dr. Fred Stephen at the University of Arkansas on this project.
-We are also examining carbon and oxygen isotopes in these tree-rings (δ 13C and δ 18O); these indices provide valuable information about tree carbon and water relations, and help us understand how different trees respond to insect-driven disturbances.
+We also are collaborating with Dr. Sarah Glaser to incorporate the use of nonlinear forecasting models to better understand these forests’ responses to disturbance.
+Carbon and oxygen isotopes in these tree rings provide additional, valuable information about tree carbon and water relations.